Learn goes over the main migration features and how to use them. We cover different scenarios and general subjects that could affect your migration.

 The app requires that you connect to your environment when you launch a migration.
 Added layers of enterprise security, custom authentication, proxy connections, and more can cause issues when you are trying to establish a connection.

-To connect to your environment and perform actions with ShareGate Desktop, the app impersonates you.
-Though it acts as you, your network can still identify it as an application performing actions and not you directly.
+The app impersonates you in order to connect to the environment and perform actions using ShareGate Desktop.
+Your network identifies this as an application performing actions and not you directly.
 As a result, you might still get an error when connecting in the app with the same credentials you would normally use to connect directly to your environment.